 MyFitnessPal vs NutraSafe — cost, free plan, and how each compares

-From the NutraSafe team — what each app does, what each one costs, and where they differ.
+From us — what each app does, what each one costs, and where they differ.
+Short version: MyFitnessPal does calories and macros brilliantly.
+We do those too — and catch the hidden additives, E-numbers and emulsifiers MyFitnessPal doesn't surface.

 We're NutraSafe — a UK food scanner app.
 MyFitnessPal is the most-asked-about alternative for calorie tracking, so here's how the two apps compare and where they differ.
 Prices verified 7 May 2026; we made one of the apps in this comparison so this is our description, not a neutral test.